james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/what-is-a-function/index.md

 # Curried Functions

-So **superAdder** with parameter 3 returns a Function1, and then we can call that with parameter 4.
+So `superAdder` with parameter `3` returns a `Function1`, and then we can call that with parameter `4`.

-This superAdder special function is called a **Curried Function**.
+This `superAdder` special function is called a **Curried Function**.
 [Curried functions](https://docs.scala-lang.org/tour/currying.html) have the property that they can be called with multiple parameter lists, just by their mere definition.

 A curried function actually receives some kind of parameter and returns _another_ function that receives parameters.
-In this case, **superAdder** can be called with multiple parameter lists to get to the final result.
+In this case, `superAdder` can be called with multiple parameter lists to get to the final result.

 **Curried functions** and **higher order functions** will be showcased more in upcoming blog posts in this series.